The First Counsel

 The First Counsel is a 2001 novel written by Brad Meltzer about a young White House attorney who becomes ensnared in a deadly conspiracy after he gets close to the president's daughter.
 It is because of the First Daughter that he is accused of a murder he did not commit.
 Only with her help is he able to clear his name.

 According to WorldCat, the book is in 2153 libraries.

 Plot

-Nora Hartson, the President's daughter, is code-named Shadow.
+Nora Hartson, the daughter of the President of the United States, is code-named Shadow by agents of the Secret Service.
 A young White House attorney, Michael Garrick, begins dating her.
-Michael thinks he can handle the world where Norah's closest friends wear earpieces and carry guns, where his every move is watched, and in which his girlfriend's father is the most powerful man alive.
-Michael is accused of a murder he did not commit and in order to clear his name, he must unravel a secret that will shake the foundation of the Oval Office.
+Michael thinks he can handle the world where Nora's closest wear earpieces and carry guns, where his every move is watched, and in which his girlfriend's father is the most powerful man alive.
+However, when one night he and Nora unintendedly witness a scene they shouldn't have, are stopped by police with a suspicious amount of cash in Michael's car, and he later ends up accused of murdering Caroline Penzler, a fellow White House worker, he has to embark on a quest to prove his innocence.

+Amidst a fierce reelection campaign by President Hartson, and amidst the FBI investigation launched after Penzler's murder, Michael is supported by his friends and coworkers Trey Powell and Pam Cooper, and somewhat too by Nora herself.
+This cooperation makes Michael and Nora's relationship closer, thanks to which Michael also gets to know some of the rumors in the press about Nora's use of drugs are true, and decides to help her to stop using drugs.
+As days pass, Nora brings Michael's situation into the knowledge of Lawrence Lamb, a senior advisor of President Hartson, and a longtime friend of his, who decides to start helping Michael, out of gratitude for him having helped Nora.